 The form of the Complaint will be simple and as formulaic as possible.
-There will be a 5,000 word limit, excluding attachments, for the Complaint.
-The Complaint must include:
+There will be a 5,000 word limit, excluding attachments, for the Form Complaint.
+The Form Complaint must shall include space for the following:

-- a) Name, email address and other contact information for the Complaining Party (Parties). - b) Name, email address and contact information for any person authorized to act on behalf of Complaining Parties. - c) Name of Registrant (i.e. relevant information available from Whois) and Whois listed available contact information for the relevant domain name(s). - d) The specific domain name(s) that are the subject of the Complaint.
-For each domain, the Complainant should include a copy of the currently available Whois information and a description and copy, if available, of the offending portion of the website content associated with each domain name that is the subject of the Complaint. - e) The specific trademark/service marks upon which the Complaint is based and pursuant to which the Complaining Parties are asserting their rights to them, for which goods and in connection with what services. - f) A description of the grounds upon which the Complaint is based setting forth facts showing that the Complaining Party is entitled to relief, namely:
+- 1.2.1 Name, email address and other contact information for the Complaining Party (Parties). - 1.2.2 Name, email address and contact information for any person authorized to act on behalf of Complaining Parties. - 1.2.3 Name of Registrant (i.e. relevant information available from Whois) and Whois listed available contact information for the relevant domain name(s). - 1.2.4 The specific domain name(s) that are the subject of the Complaint.
+For each domain name, the Complainant shouldshall include a copy of the currently available Whois information and a description and copy, if available, of the offending portion of the website content associated with each domain name that is the subject of the Complaint. - 1.2.5 The specific trademark/service marks upon which the Complaint is based and pursuant to which the Complaining Parties are asserting their rights to them, for which goods and in connection with what services.